Areas of practice

 - Solution Focused Therapy

 Dr. Brenda Adams is a Registered Clinical Counsellor who sees clients at her office in Duncan.
 Her main interests are working with people who have experienced violence and abuse, traumatic responses to other forms of adversity, life-changing injuries or illnesses, and/or grief and loss.
 She works primarily with adults.
 Brenda also provides individual counselling for people facing a wide variety of life stresses and challenges.

 People who have been subjected to violence often experience unsupportive responses from others they disclose to, and they often say these responses are more distressing than the physical violence itself.
 When people experience supportive responses based on an accurate understanding of violence and their understandable responses to it, they often experience immediate relief.
 Clients can expect significant relief from emotional pain and suffering as well as practical support regarding safety and additional services and resources.

 People grieving the loss of a loved one are often looking for information about the grieving process and practical steps they may take to move through the pain of loss.
 Brenda provides information and support for moving constructively through this process.

-Brenda is a registered service provider with the Crime Victim Assistance Program, the Homewood Health Employee and Family Assistance Program, and the Family Services of Greater Vancouver Employee and Family Assistance Program.
+Brenda is a registered service provider with the Crime Victim Assistance Program and the Homewood Health Employee and Family Assistance Program.
 She is also part of the WorkSafeBC Provider Network.

 Brenda’s Education and Experience

 Brenda has a Doctorate in Medicine and began her career practicing medicine in Masset, Haida Gwaii (formerly The Queen Charlotte Islands) in 1985.
 Shortly thereafter, she decided that what she most loved about medical practice was counselling.
 She left medicine and has been working as a counsellor ever since.
 She stayed in Masset for eighteen years, working in a private counselling practice for many years.
 During the last six years there, she also worked as a Stopping the Violence Counsellor, providing counselling services to women who had experienced violence and abuse.
 She has been a Registered Clinical Counsellor with the B.C.
 Association of Clinical Counsellors since 1993.